Complexity growth of BTZ black hole in massive gravity with a null string: Horizon String and Complexity growth of tensionless string

-In this appendix, we follow the analysis of \cite{Bagchi:2021ban}and also show that the tensionless string will emerge as we put the string near the horizon of this massive neutral BTZ black hole.
-We begin with the metric as we have seen in (\ref{6})
+In this section, we firstly follow the analysis of \cite{Bagchi:2021ban} and show that the tensionless string will emerge as we put the string near the horizon of this neutral maassive BTZ black hole.
+Then we construct the action of a tensionless bosonic string in the massive BTZ black hole and derive the complexity growth from the Nambu-Goto action.